What Causes A Bumpy Lawn?

 Trip Hazards

-If your children have claimed the turf as their private sports field, firstly, my condolences, and secondly, the bumps in your yard pose a trip hazard.
-It only takes one awkward fall for a little one to end up in hospital with a dislocated thumb, a sprained ankle, or even – god forbid – a broken bone.
+If your children have claimed the turf as their private sports field, firstly, the bumps in your yard pose a trip hazard.

-If we level out those pesky bumps, we create a safer environment for kids to play tag, soccer, football, croquet (for the fancier sprogs), or, well…anything really.
-That means no medical bills — hurray!
+If we level out those pesky bumps, we create a safer environment for kids to play tag, soccer, football, croquet (for the fancier sprogs), or, well…anything.

 bumpy lawn